OpenNebula/addon-storpool/README.md

 * datstore configuration via CLI and sunstone
 * essencial Datastore MAD(DATASTORE_MAD) and Transfer Manager MAD(TM_MAD) functionality (see limitations)
 * SYSTEM datastore on shared filesystem or ssh when TM_MAD=storpool is used
-* SYSTEM datastore volatile disk and context images as StorPool block devices
+* SYSTEM datastore volatile disks as StorPool block devices (see limitations)
+* SYSTEM datastore context image as a StorPool block device
 * support migration from one to another SYSTEM datastore if both are with `storpool` TM_MAD

 ### Extras
 * all disk images are thin provisioned RAW block devices
 * support different StorPool clusters as separate datastores
-* migrate-live when TM_MAD='ssh' is used for SYSTEM datastore(native StorPool driver is recommended)
 * import of VmWare (VMDK) images
 * import of Hyper-V (VHDX) images
+* alternate kvm/deploy script that alows tweaks to the domain XML of the VMs
 * (optional) replace "VM snapshot" interface to do atomic disk snapshots on StorPool (see limitations)
 * (optional) set limit on the number of "VM snaphots"
 * (optional) set limit on the number of disk snapshots (per disk)